Considerations when Onboarding Staff Remotely

 As much training information that can be provided electronically the better.
 If you have an online training platform well, you’re just winning life.
 Devoting the time – ahead of time – to allow them the opportunity to hit the ground running, will pay you dividends and clearly sets out your expectations as an employer.

 As we come to terms with our new normal of working from home and social distancing from family and friends, we’re all experiencing bouts of isolation, feeling disassociated from others and generally feeling stressed and overwhelmed.
 Anxiety is perfectly normal right now – this is an abnormal situation we’re living in!
+Try bear this in mind for your new hires.

 Giving your new recruit a suitably warm welcome as they are start work remotely will undoubtedly unease the period of adjustment for both you and them.
 Nothing is set in stone for any of us right now but keeping the communication lines open and being honest about any weak spots (where you need to just bear with you) will undoubtedly help them have a positive onboarding experience.